Blitszy/ErosionMat/README.md

 All iOS 26 versions cannot use some of the tweaks that this toolbox contains.
 The section below tells you what tweaks work on what versions.

 ### FAQ
-1. **Why can't I use MobileGestalt tweaks on iOS 26?** The exploit that Erosion relies on, `bad_query`, is *not* capable of writing to MobileGestalt, therefore those tweaks do not work.
+1. **Why can't I use MobileGestalt tweaks on iOS 26?** The exploit that ErosionMat relies on, `bad_query`, is *not* capable of writing to MobileGestalt, therefore those tweaks do not work.
 2. **Why aren't PosterBoard wallpapers showing up?** Sometimes, you'll have to reset Collections, which can be done in-app.
 If the wallpaper still doesn't show up after that, then it's likely a wallpaper-based issue rather than something that Erosion can solve.
 3. **Where can I get dialer themes and custom wallpapers?** Check out https://cowabun.ga/wallpapers for these features.